jmaynard831/AWSDemo/README.md

-# AWSDemo
+# AWS Demo
-AWS demo, will have JS front end and Springboot backend
+My AWS demo, will have JS front end and Springboot backend.